Catalyst-Astro/Catalyst-Blockchain-Structural-Token-/README.md

 ## Contracts

 - `InflationaryRewardToken.sol` – ERC-20 token with burn functionality, periodic inflation and a reward minting function controlled by an access role.
+- `FractalAssetToken.sol` – ERC-20 token linked to a validated asset from `FractalLandRegistry`.
+- `FractalFundingVault.sol` – Funding contract where participants contribute and later claim tokens.
+- `AssetTokenFactory.sol` – Deploys new asset tokens for registry owners.

 ## Development